fazlialtunn/learning-kotlin-wproject/README.md

 # learning-kotlin-project
+## Goal:For this project our duty was to create an Android application that will be used by kids 7-10 years old in the world.
+### FEATURES
+•	Sign In with Firebase
+•	Sign Up with Firebase
+•	Specific design for dyslexic kid
+•	Official ChatGPT API
+•	Separate learning and playing pages
+•	Learn to read analog and digital clock
+•	Learn the seasons, days and months with multimedia
+•	The user can reinforce what she/he has learned with games
+•	Book reading practice with follow ball game
+•	Learn how to do multiplication and do exercise
+•	Learn directions and prepositions
+•	Improve your memory with games
+•	Both Turkish and English support

 <img width="441" alt="Screenshot 2023-07-03 at 16 39 54" src="https://github.com/fazlialtunn/learning-kotlin-wproject/assets/32793348/b2fd049d-5531-457b-8ae4-660d65b7ab82">
 <img width="441" alt="Screenshot 2023-07-03 at 16 40 04" src="https://github.com/fazlialtunn/learning-kotlin-wproject/assets/32793348/fd6bf047-6000-4687-b36e-b889b55421f1">
 <img width="441" alt="Screenshot 2023-07-03 at 16 40 59" src="https://github.com/fazlialtunn/learning-kotlin-wproject/assets/32793348/702c0c70-f742-4de3-a6cb-bd43fb334267">